-And in 2014 Oprah asked Randy Jackson, who was a co-host on American Idol with both of them, about the feud.
+And in 2014, Oprah asked Randy Jackson, who co-hosted American Idol with both of them, about the feud.
 Randy said: “Let’s just say that there weren’t warm, fuzzy feelings.
 It was definitely difficult.”

 The co-stars worked together for: less than 1 year, with breaks (2012 – 2013)